xybu/onedrive-d-old/README.md

 --------------

  - Download the source from GitHub repo
- - In the source directory, run `./inst install`
+ - In the source directory, run `sudo ./inst install` and go with the prompts
- - Run command `sudo onedrive-utils setup` to make sure things get installed properly
  - If the daemon fails to register, you may run `onedrive-d` command to have the daemon start

  Notes:

- The directions above merely installs onedrive-d as a standalone program.
+ Since the package is still under development, it will not run at system startup.

 Homepage
 -----------